ShaliniAnandaPhD/interstellar_galaxy/README.md

 Contributions to enhance this project are welcome.
 Please adhere to the following steps for contributing:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b').
-3. Make your changes and commit them (`git commit -am 'Add some feature'`).
+3. Make your changes and commit them (`git commit -am 'new feature').
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.